 In this tutorial, we will show you how to install TYPO3 on Ubuntu 20.04 LTS.
 For those of you who didn’t know, TYPO3 is an enterprise open-source content management system based on PHP.
 It’s intended for ease of use to allow owners and enterprises to create powerful and dynamic content websites.
 If you’re looking for a functional, higher-performance content management system to manage your websites or blogs and 100% free, then you’ll find TYPO3 to be helpful.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 sudo‘ to the commands to get root privileges.
-I will show you through the step by step installation of TYPO3 CMS on Ubuntu 20.04 (Focal Fossa).
-You can follow the same instructions for Ubuntu 18.04, 16.04, and any other Debian based distribution like Linux Mint.
+I will show you the step-by-step installation of TYPO3 CMS on Ubuntu 20.04 (Focal Fossa).
+You can follow the same instructions for Ubuntu 18.04, 16.04, and any other Debian-based distribution like Linux Mint.

 Install TYPO3 on Ubuntu 20.04 LTS Focal Fossa

 Step 1.
 First, make sure that all your system packages are up-to-date by running the following

 sudo apt update sudo apt upgrade